 Caffeine is also found in some foods, such as dark chocolate (1 oz. contains about 5-35mg caffeine) and caffeinated energy gels (40-50mg).

-Most brands have a caffeinated product available.
+Most brands have caffeinated products available.
 Some of the common caffeinated energy gels and products include:

 - Honeystinger (gels and chews)